AM I A LEGEND?

 It all starts with VISAS.
 An American or a Briton (like Ted and Nick)can’t even imagine how hard it is for us Indians to get visas.
 They get them right at the borders while we need to secure all the visas before we leave the country and that itself will take a year.
 They have the best of bikes available which can safely and comfortably take them around the world while we have only street bikes.
 Importing a bike is three times more expensive for us.
 They get sponsors more easily (both Ted and Nick were sponsored) while Indian companies still believe only film stars can add value to their products.

 And most importantly, a year’s salary may be sufficient for them to afford a world tour.
-Whereas we the Indians may have to work hard over many years and save required funds.
-When Americans starts travelling, everything becomes progressively cheaper as he/she goes to the east while we shall spend a lot more than what we would spend at home as we go to the west.
+Whereas we the Indians may have to work hard over many years and save the required funds.
+When Americans start traveling, everything becomes progressively cheaper as he/she goes to the East while we shall spend a lot more than what we would spend at home as we go to the West.
 We discussed a lot more and they understood why so few Indians (still it’s only me) go around the world.
 By the end of that program, I felt like a LEGEND.

 Lol!
 Here is another surprise.
 Prince of Dubai, Sheik Mansour bin Mohammad Al Maktoum invited me to their National Day celebrations and felicitated me with an award for spreading goodwill and friendship through my travels.
 They made me feel like a King with their fabulous hospitality and grandeur